The Kishu Ken often called a Kishu or Kishu Inu, is one of several ancient Japanese breeds of dogs.

 How Big is a Full-Grown Kishu Ken?

 When full-grown, you can expect your Kishu Ken to weight around 60 pounds.
-Females tend to weigh a little bit less than the males and have an average weight of 55 pounds.
+Females tend to weigh a little bit less than males and have an average weight of 55 pounds.

 Despite their lightweight, these dogs stand tall due to their long legs.
 On average, males will be around 19 inches tall, and females will be around 17 inches tall.